 2026 Conference Programme

-Site Visit - Severn Trent's Net Zero Hub
+Site Visit - Severn Trent's Net Zero Hub *SOLD OUT*

-Further details will be available soon.
+Further details available HERE.

 Meet & Greet